-Q: why start here? the first update that dirtied the page
+Q: why start here? the first update that dirtied the page (update that might not made it to the disk)

 For each update log record or CLR with a given LSN, REDO the action unless:

 - Affected page is not in the Dirty Page Table, or - Affected page is in D.P.T., but has recLSN > LSN, or - pageLSN (in DB) \geq LSN. (this last case requires I/O)